 People of all ages are just as prone to the power of suggestion.

-Malcolm Gladwell wrote on this in his book Blink, where he explained how our brain can be primed for certain actions based on our subconscious.
+Malcolm Gladwell wrote on this in his book Blink, which explained how our brains can be primed for certain actions based on our subconscious.
 For example, he reported on a study where students walked slower after completing puzzles with words associated with older people.